Leen-QM/Blog/week5.md

 ```

-Building the Interactive Tool: With the flowcharts complete, the next step was to build the interactive assessment tool.
-Using pull-down menus and checkboxes, I designed the tool so users can input information about a work, such as its usage type, origin, and status of permissions.
+#### 3. Building the Interactive Tool:
+With the flowcharts complete, the next step was to build the interactive assessment tool.
+Using pull-down menus and checkboxes, I designed the tool so users can input information about a work.
 These inputs will guide the user through the decision tree and determine whether a work is copyrighted, in the public domain, or if certain conditions apply.

-Integration and Comparison: As an added bonus, I implemented a way to compare the two frameworks side by side.
-This comparison feature helps users to evaluate the same work according to both the QM’s EMu guidelines and the GLAM-E Lab’s clearance handbook, presenting results for both frameworks in parallel.
-This side-by-side view not only highlights the differences between the two approaches but also provides more nuanced results for users who may be working in different contexts.

 What I Learned After Finishing the Task: